 10. Do You Share My Personal Data?

 Your personal data will be treated as strictly confidential, and your basic contact information will be shared only with appointed data processors for Butterworths Solicitors.
-We outsource the booking of appointments for Butterworths staff to discuss the provision of further services as part of our Service Pledge.
+We outsource the booking of appointments for Butterworths staff to discuss the provision of further services.
 This processing enables us to enhance, modify, personalise or otherwise improve our services for the benefit of our clients.
 Your data will not be transferred outside the European Economic Area (EEA).

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.